-POLARIS seeks quality improvements through systematic analysis, improvement plans, tools, templates and training, all relating to the kp quality standard, which was initially developed to ensure that we far exceed external standards and benchmarks.
+and training, all relating to the kp quality standard, which was initially developed process to divisional and corporate completed at 27 of our 31 sites in 2021.

 The four remaining sites were assessed in early 2022.
-We will also apply the process to divisional and corporate business support functions.
+We will also apply the sites, but we are going further: a through systematic analysis, standards and benchmarks.